lucy-mahlmann/Weather-Web-App/README.md

 <!-- LEARNING CHALLENGES -->
 ## Learning Challenges

-comments:
-- I just manually added the /data directory due to the error with the ETL not being able to create one due to using WindowsOS
+- had to manually add the ```/data``` directory due to the error with the ETL not being able to create one because of use of WindowsOS

 <!-- CONTACT -->
 ## Contact